Pretty Poinsettias

 - Fill your “vases” with water.
 Cut your stems so that the blooms sit on top, straight up, but long enough it looks like the blooms are standing in the glassware.

-- Arrange them!
+- Arrange them down the center of the table!
 Depending on how many guests you’re expecting, you may want to make a table runner or group them together.
 I mixed them in with tapers as well!

 Since I went to Kansas State, I would LOVE the purple tumblers.
 And the centerpieces you made are such a good idea!